zeriahgroup/Travel/travels/2026_Tasmania.md

 **Mid-Day: An Easy Coastal Stroll**

-[Cape Tourville Lighthouse and Lookout](https://parks.tas.gov.au/explore-our-parks/freycinet-national-park/cape-tourville) provides an incredibly easy alternative or add-on to the Wineglass Bay hike, giving you dramatic ocean views without the steep climb.
+**[Cape Tourville Lighthouse and Lookout](https://parks.tas.gov.au/explore-our-parks/freycinet-national-park/cape-tourville)** provides an incredibly easy alternative or add-on to the Wineglass Bay hike, giving you dramatic ocean views without the steep climb.
 This makes it a perfect, low-effort stop to take in the rugged coastline before lunch.
+(Est. 11am to 12pm)
 - Features a 20-minute, flat, and fully fenced boardwalk loop.
 - Highly accessible for young kids, strollers, and those wanting a relaxed, breezy pace.
 - Offers sweeping, elevated views out to the Tasman Sea and down to the Hazards mountain range.